Latest News

 Previous Education:

-Mississippi State University, Bachelor of Science (B.S.), Wildlife, Fisheries and Aquaculture (2017)
+Mississippi State University, Bachelor of Science (B.S.), Wildlife, Fisheries, and Aquaculture (2018)

 Madelyn B. McFarland - M.S.